SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/index.rst

 parameter file.
 All the parameters are optional but default to values that ensure a reasonable behaviour.

-* Wether or not to enable the dump of restart files: ``enable`` (default:
+* Whether or not to enable the dump of restart files: ``enable`` (default:
   ``1``).

 This parameter acts a master-switch for the check-pointing capabilities.
 All the other options require the ``enable`` parameter to be set to ``1``.

-* Wether or not to save a copy of the previous set of check-pointing files:
+* Whether or not to save a copy of the previous set of check-pointing files:
   ``save`` (default: ``1``),
-* Wether or not to dump a set of restart file on regular exit: ``onexit`` (default: ``0``),
+* Whether or not to dump a set of restart file on regular exit: ``onexit`` (default: ``0``),
 * The wall-clock time in hours between two sets of restart files:
   ``delta_hours`` (default: ``6.0``).